MAHNOORIZZAT-AI/House_price_prediction/README.md

 # House_price_prediction
-Sure!
-Here's a basic README file for a house price prediction project:

----

-# House Price Prediction

 ## Overview
 This project aims to predict house prices using various machine learning algorithms.
 The dataset used contains features such as the number of bedrooms, bathrooms, floors, and built year.